mauriciofarina/SelfDrivingCar-AdvancedLaneLinesFinder/writeup_template.md

 1. A `Camera` object is created and initialized by calibrating the camera.
 1. A video is loaded and each frame is processed by the method `processImage`.
 1. Inside `processImage` the frame is undistorted using the Camera's method `getUndistortedImage`.
 After that, the `pipeline` method is called and the processed image is obtained.
-Also, the is first frame `flag` is set to false.
+Also, the first frame `flag` is set to false.
 1. Finally, the video is saved to the output folder.

 This process is very straightforward and the only observation necessary is that in the `pipeline` method the values of the previous left and right polynomial fit should be provided, as well as the distorted and undistorted images.